What is Operational Risk?

 A common method to identify risk is to conduct the Brainstorming sessions”.
 A proper flow of ideas from all management levels can help tackle such risks.

 It is an effective tool to check and verify the effectiveness of the organization’s framework for risk management.
 Identification of any loopholes and shortcomings can help in their removal and cure.

-A Risk map can also be helpful to identify the probability of occurrence of an event.
+A Risk map can also help identify the probability of occurrence of an event.
 It can assess the damage the event can cause in the organization on such occurrence.
 Every probable event can then be put into a risk category.
 Such categories can be helpful in case of future occurrences of these events.
 The management will be ready beforehand according to the severity of the risk.
-Also, the identification of key risk indicators should be done.
+Also, the identification of key risk indicators should be made.
 This can decrease the probability of occurrence of any unfortunate event.

-Proper evaluation of how different departments, processes, people, systems, and structures that are not internal to the organization are dependent upon each other needs to be done continuously.
+Proper evaluation of how different departments, processes, people, systems, and structures that are not internal to the organization depends on each other needs to be done continuously.
 Management of these dependencies should be done to make them fail-proof.
 This will remove friction between all the elements and ensure the minimization of operational risk.